VimalParmar01/Prodigy-InfoTech/PRODIGY_CS_01/README1.md

 How It Works

 1.The user chooses to either encrypt or decrypt a message.
 2.The user inputs the message and specifies a shift value (between 0 and 25).
 3.The program processes the message and displays the encrypted or decrypted output.

+this is for education purpose.this is the part of my internship with Prodigy-InfoTech.